sandyjmacdonald/fs42-tv-guide/README.md

 # FS42 TV Guide

-A newspaper-style TV guide Preact app. that fetches FieldStation42 schedule data (for the current day only) and enriches it with TMDb movie/TV information and lots of other bells and whistles.
+A newspaper-style TV guide Preact app that fetches FieldStation42 schedule data (for the current day only) and enriches it with TMDb movie/TV information and lots of other bells and whistles.

 Built to work with the terrific [FieldStation42 project](https://github.com/shane-mason/FieldStation42) by Shane Mason.